What a weekend it has been! In basil news… The basil is coming to resemble a beanstalk.

 There are concerns that these walks may be dangerous to how men view women, and how women feel they should behave.
 I think the only real danger from these walks is in stirring up some debate, and that can only be a good thing.
 Understandably there are some concerns voiced by feminists about these particular strategies for gaining greater sexual equality and liberation, everybody has a different way of doing things – when fighting for the right to vote the Suffragettes and the Suffragists had conflicting tactics but it was at least towards a common goal.
 However, the articles that read as though penned in a moment of clarity as the voice of the people, imagining they have caught feminists out in their own word play, these articles tend to highlight the problem.
 Brendan O’Neill writes for the Telegraph, “These are prudes disguised as sluts”, in his article These are the most anti-social sluts on Earth.
 He states, “The SlutWalk organiser says that one of the “main messages” of her campaign is that “a woman’s appearance is not a sexual invitation”.
 But it is.
 When women wear revealing gear in a pub or a nightclub, they are definitely issuing a sexual invitation.
 And why shouldn’t they?
 They want to pull, get off, cop off or whatever the crazy kids call it these days.”

 He then helpfully goes on to explain how the chatting up process works with a man spotting an attractive woman and offering to buy her a drink, or issuing a come-on.
-I think what O’Neill has failed to realise in this article is that thousands of women have not taken to the streets because they are unfamiliar with nightclub etiquette, nor that they are misguidedly protesting on behalf of women who do not want their help, they are marching for themselves.
+I think what O’Neill has failed to realise, with his male and somewhat outdated perspective, is that thousands of women have not taken to the streets because they are unfamiliar with nightclub etiquette, nor that they are misguidedly protesting on behalf of women who do not want their help, they are marching for themselves.
 And in doing so they are not trying to stop men from being able to talk to women, they are not trying to stop men from having sex, it is about women not being told what they mean by their appearance, and about not having to play a game of Russian roulette every time they step outside their door in anything more revealing than a full-length anorak.

 The British Crime survey shows that over 80% of rape victims know their rapists.
 The outfits worn by most rape victims are not what would ever be classified as “whorish garb”, however, it is only once someone is raped that this factor starts to be scrutinised.
 It is alright for someone to wear a short skirt unless they get raped whilst wearing said short skirt because then they become the instigator of a violent crime.
 It evades logic.
 Semi-naked women adorn billboards and the front pages of magazines, and men, women and children are exposed to this on a daily basis.
 The intention of these female images is to project a sexual invitation, and to play to male fantasy in order to sell things, so when a man sees a “fantasy” woman he may project onto her this “sexual invitation” – but we are not selling anything, and we are certainly not giving anything away.
 Women constantly face the brunt of pressure laid down by society to act and look a certain way, but not only are we expected to live up to these expectations, we are expected to take the responsibility for the effects of them.
 France recently hit the headlines with the French ban on the niqab, this was implemented for the protection of Muslim women and because covering up in this way was found not to be in keeping with French values.
 As one given reason is to protect women from oppression, it seems ironic that she is then the first in the firing line if found wearing the veil.
 If a woman wears too much she is oppressed, or frigid, and is she wears to little she is a slut.
 In Brendan O’Neill’s article he also takes offence at the SlutWalk organisers admonishing wolf-whistles and comments hurled in the street, “as if a builder saying “nice bum!” is an act of unspeakable violence”.
 Is this a real opposition?
 Defending the rights of builders to shout “nice bum!” in the street.
 Comments of this nature are rarely received as complimentary as it is not a normal form of communication, and they are often designed to single a woman out – if a group of men were to shout “nice suit” at a middle class man walking down the street, he too would feel singled out and threatened.
 We live in a democratic society: women are not asking for a troop of thought police to reprimand men, they are asking not to be issued with or forced to live by a dress code.
 We will not be pigeon-holed as victims, nor will we allow victim blaming because society isn’t willing to tweak its outlook on the laws of femininity.